povashraful/Research_paper_implementation/Attention is all you need (Transformers)/readme.md

+# 📘 Transformers -Attention is all you need - Architecture Implementation
 In this directory- there will be two types of code:
 1- My own practice code of the transformers
 2- More clear version of the transformers